vaamonde/ubuntu-2204/services/04-wordpress.md

 	CREATE DATABASE wordpress;

 	#criando o usuário do Wordpress
-	CREATE USER 'wordpress' IDENTIFIED WITH mysql_native_password BY;
+	CREATE USER 'wordpress' IDENTIFIED WITH mysql_native_password BY 'wordpress';

 	#aplicando as permissões do usuário Wordpress
 	GRANT USAGE ON *.* TO 'wordpress';